 You know the feeling.
 You’re dining out and you’ve just been served a plate that is twice the size of your head.
-And it’s soooooo good.
-You’re enjoying every bite, but you’re beginning to feel uncomfortably full.
+And it’s soooooo good that you really want to eat it all.
+But then your brain steps in to remind you of the misery that would follow.
+Soon, you begin to feel uncomfortably full.
 Do you keep eating, or do you ask for a box?

-This is the question we don’t always ask, but should.
-We get lost in conversation and ignore our body’s attempts to signal to us that it’s full.
-Or we subscribe to the clean plate club, and finish what’s in front of us out of habit.
+This is the question we don’t ask ourselves enough, but should.
+We get lost in conversations and ignore our body’s attempts to signal to us that it’s full.
+Or we subscribe to the clean plate club, and finish what’s in front of us out of habit or obligation.

 I know, I know.
 A box isn’t always an option.
-When we’re traveling or have other stops to make before returning home, it probably doesn’t make a lot of sense to ask for a box.
-But with the outrageous portion sizes we find in restaurants these days, it seems I’m almost always carting a box home with me.
+When we’re traveling and have no access to a refrigerator, or when we have other stops to make before returning home, it probably doesn’t make a lot of sense to ask for a box.
+But with the outrageous portion sizes we find in restaurants, it seems I’m almost always carting a box home with me these days.

-More often than not, we use the leftovers the next morning at breakfast, incorporating them into an omelet or a breakfast taco.
+More often than not, I use the leftovers the next morning at breakfast, incorporating them into an omelet or a breakfast taco.

 What’s your clue that it’s time to ask for a box?